Special Clinical Focus

 A particular plus of the Cardiology Department at Rudolfinerhaus in Vienna is that, as a pioneering innovation, the doctors at Rudolfinerhaus have performed the catheter access via a blood vessel in the wrist from the beginning.
 This has the great advantage that the patients have markedly fewer vascular and bleeding complications.
 On the other hand, this technique makes the procedure more convenient since there is no need for long hospital stays or bed rest.

-of selected experts in the specialist field Cardiology
+Selected expert in the specialist field Cardiology